world-class/REPL/software/README.md

 - System utilities
     - :star: [Redshift](http://jonls.dk/redshift/) (Linux) — *Adjusts the color temperature of your screen according to your surroundings.*
-    - [f.lux](https://justgetflux.com/) (Windows, MacOS, Linux, iOS, Android) — *It makes the color of your computer's display adapt to the time of day, warm at night and like sunlight during the day.*
+    - :star: [f.lux](https://justgetflux.com/) (Windows, MacOS, Linux, iOS, Android) — *It makes the color of your computer's display adapt to the time of day, warm at night and like sunlight during the day.*

 - Text editors
     - [Comparison of text editors](https://en.wikipedia.org/wiki/Comparison_of_text_editors)